oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 - Identify potential threats that may disrupt the call center’s operations, such as unauthorised access to customer information, system failures, or regulatory compliance issues.
 - Analyse the identified risks by assessing their likelihood and potential impact on business operations.
 - Prioritise the risks by evaluating their severity to determine which require immediate attention.
 - Identify the assets that need to be protected.
-This could include sensitive information, customer data, financial information or any other critical assets that are important to the client.
+This could include sensitive information, customer data, financial information or any other critical assets important to the client.

 2. **Prepare a Risk Treatment Plan Request:**
-- Based on your assessment, draft a formal request for risk treatment, directed to the appropriate departments (e.g., IT, HR, Operations).
+- Based on the assessment, a formal request for risk treatment would be created and directed to the appropriate departments (e.g., IT, HR, Operations).
 - Include clear recommendations for reducing or eliminating the identified risks, such as introducing new security measures, revising policies, or training staff.

 3. **Prepare Risk Assessment Report**